swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/fundraising-resources.md

 [Your name]
 [Your role within The Carpentries]

+## Donation Request Letter - Organisation
+Hello [potential donor’s name]

+I am writing to thank you for [previous interaction or partnership].
+By partnering with us on [previous interaction] The Carpentries was able to [positive result or impact].
+As we move into the fourth quarter of the year, I want to make you aware of another  opportunity for [their organisation] to partner with The Carpentries.

+This year has been a challenging one for us all, and we understand the impact this crisis has had on The Carpentries community, and other communities around the world.
+As the world shifts to virtual instruction, we believe the importance of digital skills is undeniable; educators and organisations are collaborating to support effective instructional strategies, and with your help, The Carpentries is primed to thrive in this environment.
+Despite the unprecedented impact of the Coronavirus pandemic, our instructors have run even more self-organised workshops this year than we anticipated, teaching our established digital skills curricula, but our work is never finished and we want to do so much more.

+The Carpentries supports more than 1,700 highly skilled instructors in communities in 61 countries across the world.
+We have experience training educators, researchers, librarians, and technologists.
+We are working to scale our instructor training and curriculum development programs to respond to the shift in the nature of education around the world.
+Now more than ever we need organisations like [       ] to champion our mission.
+With your help, we can teach data skills to the communities that need them most.
+We invite [organisation] to donate any amount you feel comfortable with.

+Our goal is to raise $100,000 by December 31, 2020.
+Will you help us get there?

+Your organisation’s donation will allow The Carpentries to expand into new geographies and new disciplines, and will help bring workshops to individuals who might otherwise have barriers to participation.

+If you are interested in partnering with us with a donation or have any questions, please reply directly to this email.
+I am also available to discuss our fundraising goal via phone or Zoom call.

+Thank you so much!

+Sincerely,
+[Your name]
+[Your role within The Carpentries]

 ## Short Calls to Action/Tweet Length Messages
 - A Call To Action: Support The Carpentries <br />
 Read Executive Director, @DrKariLJordan's  letter to The Carpentries Community and consider donating to The Carpentries to help us reach our 2020 fundraising goal! <br /> https://carpentries.org/blog/2020/11/a-call-to-action-donate-to-the-carpentries/